lucasrodes/pyphoon/docs/source/environment.rst

 -   ``~/projects:/root/projects``: The folder containing all the projects needs to be accessible from inside the Docker, since we will basically be developing code there.

+Finally, you can easily instantiate the docker container

+..  code-block:: bash

+    docker start dlnii

+Once started, to execute the instance just type

+..  code-block:: bash

+    docker exec -it dlnii bash

+To exit the container just type

+..  code-block:: bash

+    exit

+Other Docker commands
+*********************

+To visualize which docker containers are currently running use

+..  code-block:: bash

+    docker ps -a

+This should give you a list of the docker containers with their respective names, which image they are using, ports etc.

+To remove the container

+..  code-block:: bash

+    docker rm <container name>

+Make sure that the container is not running.
+If that is the case, stop it using

+..  code-block:: bash

+    docker stop <container name>